ignite your opening chapters

 Word documents in a readable font like Times New Roman or Calibri.
 The text should be double spaced to allow plenty of space for magins comments.

 When you book an edit you will receive a booking date.
 If there’s a queue, your commencement date may be days or weeks in the future.
 If there is no queue, you can have your edit much sooner.
-The turnaround for the edit itself is seven days.
-So, if you book today and I have an immediate space in my calendar, you will receive your edit within around seven days (depending on whether your booking is taken at the beginning or end of the working day).
+The turnaround for the edit itself is ten to fourteen days.
+So, if you book today and I have an immediate space in my calendar, you will receive your edit within around two weeks or less.

 Yes.
 If you provide me with your synopsis, I have a better overview of the entire plot and character development.
 It means I can assess whether your ending fulfills the promise of your opening chapters.